s-victor/TinyPedal/docs/customization.md

 Set `player index` override for displaying data from specific player.
 Valid player index range starts from `0` to max number players minus one, and must not exceed `127`.
 Set value to `-1` for unspecified player, which can be useful for display general standings and trackmap data (ex. broadcasting).
 This option works only when `enable_player_index_override` enabled.

     character_encoding
 Set character encoding for displaying text in correct encoding.
 Available encoding: `UTF-8`, `ISO-8859-1`.
-Default encoding is `UTF-8`, which works best in LMU game.
-Note, `UTF-8` may not work well for some Latin characters in RF2, try use `ISO-8859-1` instead.
+Default encoding is `UTF-8`, which works best in `LMU` game.
+Note, `UTF-8` may not work well for some Latin characters in `RF2`, try use `ISO-8859-1` instead.

 ## Units and symbols